 Anthropology offers undergraduate bachelor of arts (BA) and bachelor of science (BS) degrees, as well as a minor in Anthropology.
 Anthropology also coordinates Interdisciplinary Studies minors in Forensic Sciences and Native American Studies.

 Students should declare their major or minor through the office of Academic Counseling and Advising or College of Arts and Sciences.
-Students are strongly encouraged to consult with an Anthropology faculty mentor for pre-registration advisment.
+Students are required to consult with an Anthropology faculty mentor for pre-registration advisment.
 A C average in anthropology courses is a graduation requirement.

-For detailed examples of curriculam for BA and BS in Anthropology see the Undergraduate Catalogue.
+For detailed examples of curriculam for BA and BS in Anthropology see the Undergraduate Catalog.